by Zoe Zorka

 Improve The Planning

-Planning is going to beneficial for anything you do in business or in life for that matter.
+Planning is going to be beneficial for anything you do in business or in life, for that matter.
 You can always improve an already detailed plan, and there’s no such thing as being too prepared because, in construction, the unexpected can almost always happen.
 When beginning any type of construction work, ensure you’ve got your plan laid out with what needs doing, the materials that are needed and any labor that’s needed as a result of the project.
-Think about the financials and what needs buying like a grader hire for example.
-Prepare for the estimation that there may be delays and there may be discrepancies in the budget where you need to add a bit more on top, just in case.
+Think about the financials and what needs buying, like a grader hire for, example.
+Prepare for the estimation that there may be delays and discrepancies in the budget where you need to add a bit more on top, just in case.

 Do The Project At The Right Time